numbas/editor/docs/question/reference.rst

 You can unlock a variable by clicking on the padlock icon again.

 .. warning::
-    Variables are only locked inside the editor's preview area - when you test run the question, or include it in an exam, a fresh value for the variable will be generated.
+    Variables are only locked inside the editor's preview area - when you run the question, or include it in an exam, a fresh value for the variable will be generated.

 .. _variable-testing: